Best power meters 2025: pedal and crank-based models reviewed and rated

 How do I use a power meter?

-If you want to learn about how to ride with a power meter, it's worth reading our guide on how to train with a power meter.
-It has lots of useful information about how to get the most out of your gadget and how to apply the numbers to your training.
+If you want to learn how to ride with a power meter, it's worth reading our guide on training with power.
+It contains plenty of useful information on maximising your gadget's potential and applying the metrics to your training.

 Get The Leadout Newsletter